hidecode221b/Radia/readme_mac_python.md

 You can also download [original radia](https://github.com/ochubar/Radia) and just add them above.
 In the other way, we can modify the trinagle.c to delete lines related to fpu_control.h.
 BTW I have no idea how it works.

-Issue: Segmentation 11 error on radia_example03.py (radia.so is terminated on 5th pole setup)